 dung defender is my boyfriend

-― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 6 November 2018 00:26 (three months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Tuesday, 6 November 2018 00:26 (five months ago) Permalink

 making good progress now. one dreamer bagged. soul master down. the long dash and vertical smash added to my moveset. just need to find another pale ore (for third nail upgrade) and 7 more charms (for last charm slot off the vendor)